Robotmcgregor/rmb_obs_ras_sheets_pipeline/README.md

 All outputs are filed in their respective property directory located on the Darwin Working drive.

-Note: Due to the IT infrastructure of the remote desktop, the data extraction from ODK Aggregate is known to fail due to a stale element error.
+**Note**: Due to the IT infrastructure of the remote desktop, the data extraction from ODK Aggregate is known to fail due to a stale element error.
 Command prompt --time_sleep can be adjusted range should be between 5 and 20.

 ## Outputs